liamhowlett/fabric-rti-livesurvey/README.md

-# 🧪 Fabric RTI Demo for Live Surveys
+# Fabric RTI Demo for Live Surveys

-**Purpose**: A real-time interactive demo designed to kick off technical workshops with live attendee input and dynamic visualisation.
+**Summary**: A real-time interactive demo designed to kick off technical workshops with live attendee input and dynamic visualisation.

 ---

-## 📍 What Did I Create and Why?
+## 💡 What Did I Create and Why?

 In my Power BI "Dashboard in a Day" workshops, I wanted a way to engage attendees from the start and tailor the session to their interests and experience.
 This demo collects live input via Microsoft Forms and visualises it instantly in a dashboard using Real-Time Intelligence (RTI) in Microsoft Fabric.
 It makes for an engaging and stimulating demo, and is especially useful for presenters to quickly understand the needs and experience levels of large audiences, helping shape the session dynamically.